 Many traditional office spaces can be unintentionally counterintuitive to knowledge sharing.
 Your employees might work in cubicles closed off from others, but, offices can equally be too open-plan.
 Additionally, remote work presents its own set of challenges.
-With a 140% increase in remote since 2005,2 organizations need to craft virtual spaces for employees to share knowledge.
+With a 140% increase in remote since 2005,2 organizations need to craft virtual spaces for employees to share knowledge with others.

 - If your office is full of cubicles (physical barriers to knowledge sharing), consider creating comfortable, common areas where employees are encouraged to communicate.